-- Reduce the number of deliberate fires by 10% (LOIP Key Driver 10.2) - Improved community safety and wellbeing - Improved data analysis to ensure resources are directed to maximise community outcomes - Protect Aberdeen's natural and built environment.
+- Reduce the number of deliberate fires by 10% (LOIP Key Driver 10.2) - Improved community safety and wellbeing - Improved data analysis to ensure resources are directed to maximise community outcomes in deliberate primary fires.

 Results for this indicator show that we are below the average number of deliberate fires in Aberdeen City compared against the average for comparable areas in Scotland.
-During this reporting period we have seen an increase in deliberate secondary fires but a welcome reduction in deliberate primary fires.
+During this reporting period we have seen an increase in deliberate secondary fires but a welcome reduction

-During this period the vast majority of the 239 deliberate secondary fires were fires involving grassland and refuse.
-Partnership work is underway to target the affected areas through Gramps walks and talks, school engagement sessions, the safety Hub and through the CPA as a project within the Stretch outcomes.
+This year the clear majority of the 284 deliberate secondary fires were fires involving grassland and refuse.
+Partnership work was carried out through 'Gramps Walks and Talks', school engagement sessions, the Safety Hub and through the CPA as a project within the Stretch outcomes.
 (LOIP Key Driver 10.2).
+These projects reached 861 pupils across 13 local schools and will carry forward into 2022-23.

-As part of our Thematic Action Plans we focus on deliberate fires and carry out interventions in identified problem areas.
-We use both traditional and social media communication channels to highlight the hazards and consequences of deliberate fires and use our Fire-setter's intervention program to carryout engagement activity with youths that have been identified as being involved in Deliberate Fires.
+As part of our Thematic Action Plans, we focus on deliberate fires and carry out interventions in identified problem areas.
+We use both traditional and social media communication channels to highlight the hazards and consequences of deliberate fires and use our Fire-setter's intervention programme to carry out engagement activity with youths that have been identified as being involved in Deliberate Fires.